The only way to know what's up with Art Agency Reframed...

 Critical & Generative Intervention

 The Agency did not arrive from a business plan.
 It emerged from years of working inside and against the structures that govern creative life, while accumulating, through that friction, a set of commitments that now function as method.
 Relationality is not a value added to the work: it is the work.
-Mentorship, advocacy, and representation operate here not as instruments of ownership or leverage, but as modes of alliance, interdependence, and shared investment - the slow, deliberate construction of an ecosystem that does not eat what it tends.
+Mentorship, advocacy, and representation operate here as modes of alliance, interdependence, and shared investment, resulting in a slow, deliberate construction of an ecosystem that does not eat what it tends.

 In place of the traditional contract, the Agency proposes a relational clause: a living framework that refuses to separate artistic labor from the conditions that make it possible.
 Obligations are distributed across the full lifecycle, from production, exhibition, archiving, and distribution, to long-term investment, thus structuring ethical responsibility not as fine print but as foundational logic.
 What is owed, and to whom, and across what duration, becomes a question the Agency asks openly rather than buries.